 General Statement of Job: Under limited supervision, performs reference desk activities and provides reader's advisory service.
-Reports to the Reference Services Manager.
+Reports to the Reference Department Manager.

 A complete copy of the job description is available for review in the Administrative Offices of the Headquarters Library in Rock Hill, in each Branch Library, or on the Library's website at www.yclibrary.org.

 Minimum Training and Experience: Requires a Bachelor's degree supplemented by one to two years of relevant library experience, or an equivalent combination of education, training, and experience that provides the required knowledge, skills, and abilities.